Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### HEX$( number [, chars])

-Returns a string giving the hexadecimal (base 16) value for the 'number'.
+Returns a string giving the hexadecimal (base 16) value for the ´number´.

-'chars' is optional and specifies the number of characters in the string with zero as the leading padding character(s).
+´chars´ is optional and specifies the number of characters in the string with zero as the leading padding character(s).